CaptainProton42/2DGrassShaderDemo/docs/README.md

 <img width="25%" src="assets/shader_second_stage.gif">
 </div>

-We can also sample some noise over time and add it to the UV's y component in order to create the look of frayed grass.
-We should then also draw the base texture in the bottom color of the gradient below everything else in order remove the noisy fringes at the grass roots:
+We can also sample some noise and move it over time then add it to the UV's y component in order to create the look of frayed grass.
+We should then also draw the base texture below everything else in order remove the noisy fringes at the grass roots:

 ```
 void fragment() {